Frame Transformation

 -

-Click OK to complete configuration.
+Click the OK button to complete the configuration.

 Input

-| Input Port | Data Type | Description |
+| Input port | Data type | Description |

 |---|---|---|